hsmahesha/Gene_Localization_Prediction/README.txt

                          Gene Localization Prediction:

-This project implements nearest neighbor based machine learning algorithm to predict localization of zenes.
+This project implements nearest neighbor based machine learning algorithm to predict localization of genes.
 The data set is taken from KDD 2001 cup contest.
 The algorithm implemented here is based on the approach described by winners of KDD 2001 cup.
 #------------------------------------------------------------------------------#